 - Palpitations (Excessive pounding of the heart that can be felt in chest, throat, or neck)

 It is important to understand that any mental disorder has an uncut history behind it.
 Such complex disease can have multiple causes depending on genes, life experiences, biological factors, and so forth.
 Here we will discuss the root source of Depression and Anxiety through different theories that are widely accepted.

 Causes of Anxiety Disorder

-Unconscious conflicts can cause anxiety that slips into the surface of conscious awareness.
+Unconscious conflicts can cause depression and anxiety that slips into the surface of conscious awareness.
 Unconscious conflicts are the conflicts between the id, ego, and superego: id works on the pleasure principle, ego works on the reality principle, and superego works on the moral principle.

 So we can conclude that the origin of anxiety begins when

 1: The id is getting out of control and doing something terrible that will leads to severe negative consequences.